For General Information: (740) 374-1400

 Side effects

 Central-acting agents can have strong side effects.
-Possible side effects include:
+Some possible side effects are:

 • Slow heart rate.